 Ultraviolet Light: Ultraviolet(UV) light is part of the light spectrum.
 UV light wavelengths cannot be seen by the human eye.

-Underlayment: Layer of material usually installed on or over a subfloor that provides a surface suitable to receive a new floor covering.
+Underlayment: Layer of material usually installed on or over a subfloor.
+Provides a surface suitable to receive a new floor covering.

 Vinyl: Made from a mixture of polyvinyl chloride and plasticizer, it is usually flexible and non-porous.
 Pigments are added for color.

-Vinyl No-Wax: A surface that protects that color and pattern of the floor, but needs floor polish to maintain a high gloss.
+No-Wax Vinyl: A surface that protects that color and pattern of the floor.
+Needs a no-wax vinyl floor polish to maintain a high gloss.

 Vinyl Tile: Resilient flooring available in flat pieces usually measuring 12” x 12” which can be installed as individual units.